fsackur/leigh-delamere/opnsense/build_notes.md

 ## Background

-OPNsense is based on FreeBSD, so a lot of the commands are different.
+OPNsense is based on FreeBSD, so a lot of the commands are different to linux.

 Config is stored in `/conf/config.xml`.
 This is the same file you download under `System` > `Configuration` > `Backups` > `Download configuration`.
 As of 23.7, user passwords in the xml file are hashed and salted, but others are not (e.g. SMTP, SNMP), so care needs to be taken with backup storage.